manojjsm/austerejs/README.md

 ## Code is prepared for production.

 Create production builds of all javascript that will be loaded project-wide.
 Concatenate, minify and mangle (=uglify).
 Page-specific files should be minified and mangled as well.

-Use [Grunt](http://gruntjs.com/) to do this quickly from the command line.
-(It's easy to learn.)
+Use [Grunt](http://gruntjs.com/) to do this from the command line.

 ## Switch statements are not used.

-Fall-through occasionally leads to conditions that are difficult to anticipate and think through (Crockford feels the same way).
+Fall-through occasionally leads to conditions that are difficult to anticipate and think through.